microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 A data collection item placer is responsible for managing which parts of a collection are currently visible and how to present that visible collection, whether the collection is a small static list, or a giant million record database.

 All item placers must provide the IDataCollectionItemPlacer interface.
 Some of the basic funcationality is offered in a base class called DataColletionItemPlacerGOBase.
 All item placers should derive from this class.

+# Known Limitations and Missing Features #

+- Need to verify proper cleanup of resources in all use cases, particularly lists.
+- Dynamic changes to list data completely refreshes entire list instead of incrementally updating.
+- Data validation (eg. number in correct range) and formatting (eg. data and currency formats)
+- Predictive data fetching for faster list navigation
+- Material selector is work in progress
+- Font style selector is a work in progress
+- Populating other UX elements such as sliders, radio buttons, and checkboxes not yet supported
+- DataSourceJson nodes should implement IDataNode interface to be interoperable with DataSourceObjects
+- Not yet integrated with Volumetric Layouts and Scrolling Object Collection